-In ~90% of the general population, 4 parathyroid glands (parathyroids) are present; the number of glands in the remaining 10% of the population may be higher—up to 8 glands—or lower.
-The glands are usually located behind the thyroid gland, near to its upper and lower poles; in ~10% of people, one or more parathyroid glands are located ectopically, for instance, within the thyroid gland, or in the thymus, pericardium, or mediastinum.
+In ~95% of the general population 4 parathyroid glands (parathyroids) are present; the number of glands in the remaining 5% of the population may be higher—up to 8 glands—or lower.
+The glands are usually located adjacent to the thyroid gland, near to its upper and lower poles; in ~10% of people one or more parathyroid glands are located ectopically, for instance, within the thyroid gland, in the thymus, upper neck, or mediastinum.
 Anatomy of the parathyroid gland: Figure 5.5-1.

 The key factor regulating the secretion of PTH is the serum ionized calcium level (Figure 5.5-2).
 The secretion of PTH is stimulated by hypocalcemia and inhibited by hypercalcemia.
 PTH increases the synthesis of 1,25-dihydroxycholecalciferol (1,25(OH)2D3, the active form of vitamin D3) in the kidney, increases the reabsorption of calcium in the distal renal tubules, and inhibits the renal reabsorption of phosphate.
 It also increases the intestinal absorption of calcium and phosphate mediated by 1,25(OH)2D3.
 At physiological levels, PTH has substantial effects on bone formation and remodeling, as it increases serum calcium levels and urinary excretion of phosphate, thus reducing serum phosphate levels.
 Excess PTH has osteolytic effects.